Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Exact Numerical Modeling of Open Quantum Dynamics for Practical RAQRs

-While the steady-state transconductance determines the sensitivity of RAQRs, the maximum communication symbol rate is fundamentally bounded by the transient baseband bandwidth $B_{\text{RAQR}}$ in Eq. \eqref{bandwidth}.
-This dynamic limit is dictated by the system relaxation time $\tau_f$, which describes how rapidly the macroscopic atomic coherence decays and establishes a new steady state when the incident RF signal is modulated.
-To computationally extract this bandwidth, we simulate the free induction decay of the atomic ensemble following an instantaneous RF turn-off \cite{meyer2018digital}.
+The equivalent transient bandwidth is obtained from the free induction decay after the total RF drive is switched off \cite{meyer2018digital}.
 For each velocity class $v$, the initial state is defined by the exact RF-driven steady state, $| \rho(v, t=0) \rangle\rangle = \widetilde{\mathbf{L}}(v, \Omega_{\text{RF}})^{-1} \vec{b}$.
 When the RF field is turned off at $t > 0$, the transient evolution of the density vector is governed by the homogeneous differential equation:

 where $\mathbf{L}_{\text{off}}(v)$ is the velocity-dependent Liouvillian superoperator evaluated at $\Omega_{\text{RF}} = 0$.

 Rather than employing computationally expensive and unstable numerical integration methods, we obtain the exact continuous-time solution via eigendecomposition of the non-Hermitian Liouvillian matrix.
 Let $\mathbf{L}_{\text{off}}(v) = \mathbf{V} \mathbf{D} \mathbf{V}^{-1}$, where $\mathbf{V}$ is the matrix of right eigenvectors and $\mathbf{D}$ is the diagonal matrix of eigenvalues.
 The exact time-domain evolution for each velocity class is given by the matrix exponential \cite{moler2003nineteen}: